BayAreaMetro/travel-modeling-as-science/4-decision-making.md

 ### Board
 The organization will be overseen by a seven-member board comprised of travel analysis researchers, developers, users, and stakeholders.

+### Project Selection
+One of the first challenges will be selecting the initial set of initiatives that will be actively supported.
+There are many candidates already in existence; some of them are at least partially duplicative or competitive with each other.
+The foundation doesn’t want to be “kingmaker” but with limited resources, reality dictates the need for careful selection and stewardship.

 ### Officers
 The Officers of the foundation oversee the day-to-day affairs of the Foundation.
 The officers are elected by the Board of Directors.